toptal/picasso/.changeset/gold-monkeys-glow.md

 '@toptal/picasso-shared': patch
 ---

-use latest version of `picasso-provider`
+Update `picasso-provider` to the latest version